jasonyu48/concept_discovery/README.md

 ### 2) P-JEPA with random auxiliary (paper Fig. 1 second row)

 Uses a fixed 256‑D random function as the auxiliary.
-Prevents most collapse but does not organize by count.
+Prevents most collapse but the representation space does not organize by count.

 ```bash
 python tdmpc2/train.py --config-name concept_discovery_random